AyubSourjah/SftpFolderMonitor-Solution/SftpFolderMonitor/README.md

   - Uploads file to corresponding remote directory
   - Maintains original filename in remote location
   - Handles connection lifecycle (connect/disconnect per upload)
+  - On transient failures, retries upload up to 3 times, waiting `Sftp.UploadRetryDelaySeconds` between attempts; connection is reset before each retry to ensure a clean reconnect

 - **Error Handling & Logging**
   - Comprehensive error logging with structured data
   - Validation of configuration on startup
   - Graceful handling of missing directories and connection failures
+  - During retries: logs warnings with attempt count and wait time; logs an error after the final failed attempt

+### Retry Mechanism

+The uploader uses a simple built-in retry policy for reliability:

+- Attempts: 3 total (initial try + up to 2 retries)
+- Delay between attempts: `Sftp.UploadRetryDelaySeconds` (default 3 seconds)
+- Cancellation: If the `CancellationToken` is signaled, the operation stops immediately and is not retried
+- Connection hygiene: The SFTP client is disposed and recreated between attempts to recover from broken connections

+You can adjust the delay in `appsettings.json`.
+If the key is omitted, the default of 3 seconds is used.

 ## Service Registration
 The application uses dependency injection with the following service registrations: